makerdao/community/governance/votes/Executive vote - August 18, 2023.md

 - Reduce the DSR by 3% from 8% to **5%**.

-Please review the forum [thread](https://forum.makerdao.com/t/request-for-gov12-1-2-edit-to-the-stability-scope-to-quickly-modify-enhanced-dsr-based-on-observed-data/21581) to inform your position prior to voting.
+Please review the forum [thread](https://forum.makerdao.com/t/request-for-gov12-1-2-edit-to-the-stability-scope-to-quickly-modify-enhanced-dsr-based-on-observed-data/21581) to inform your position before voting.

 ### EDSR-Related [Stability Fee](https://manual.makerdao.com/parameter-index/vault-risk/param-stability-fee) Updates